bellaTHEanalyst/Intro-SQL-for-data-analyst/README.md

 * Part 4 - Sorting, grouping and joins This chapter provides a brief introduction to sorting and grouping your results, and briefly touches on the concept of joins.

-Each module I separated by the following structure: